STATEMENT:

 A performance.
 A dance.
 A gesture recorded with light.
 About.
 The want.
 To be.
 Filled.
 To Carry.
 To touch ground(s).
 Pulling days of yore into today.
 With my convictions, I carry the past and reimagine the fullness of time.
 Vessel.
 A constellation of memories.
 Wrapped in space.

 I am interested in the spatial-temporal articulations of the body within discursive urban space.
 Through the formal praxes of portraiture, moving image, sculpture, and performance, I explore how the body, as material, articulates frameworks of globality, identity, and place.
 Critically aware of self, I employ varying degrees of subjectivity to shift axes of language and power within representational practice.
-Utilizing the values and semiotics of black culture, industrial and domestic everyday objects, and the material properties of the film, I foreground phenomenological blackness, the intricate and wide-ranging dimensions of black life.
+Utilizing the values and semiotics of black culture, industrial and domestic objects, and the material properties of film, I foreground phenomenological blackness, the intricate and wide-ranging dimensions of black life.

 BIOGRAPHY: